Teaching Resources

 is clearly structured, with comprehensive teachers' notes, National Curriculum

-Links and a set of accompanying Culture Notes.
+guidelines and a set of accompanying Culture Notes.
 The course has been hugely

 popular during two successful trial periods with teachers and pupils